remarkjs/remark/packages/remark-stringify/readme.md

 Whether to use setext headings when possible (`boolean`, default: `false`).
 The default is to always use ATX headings (`# heading`) instead of setext headings (`heading\n=======`).
-Setext headings can’t be used for headings with a rank of three or more or when they’re empty.
+Setext headings can’t be used for empty headings or headings with a rank of three or more.

 ###### `options.strong`